Marvin Bower: Biography

 According to Harvard Business School, Bower "is considered the father of modern management consulting" for his decades of work at McKinsey.
 Upon turning 60 years old, Bower sold his shares back to the firm at book value.
 This was an unusual step, as the book value of the shares was likely well below that of their market value.

 Bower's decision came as a surprise to many, including his family.
 "Let me just say there was a shock on people's faces when he told us that he was selling his shares back to McKinsey at book value," said his son Dick Bower.
 "It felt unbelievable, to tell you the truth.
 But that was Marvin for you."

 Bower is widely credited for leading the formation of the global management consulting industry.
 His principled insistence on impeccable professional standards in substance, ethics, and style; his dedication to the professional development of his colleagues; and his candor, all served as a role model for several generations of management consultants, both within and outside McKinsey.
-He protested being named one by BusinessWeek as one of the top businesspeople of the 20th century on the grounds that he was a professional, not a businessman.
+He protested being named by BusinessWeek as one of the top businesspeople of the 20th century on the grounds that he was a professional, not a businessman.